rooftop-media/ktty/modules/Ribbon/README.md

  - 21 .  left:        `<int>`sp | `int`vw

 The single config object for the *parent* element may have:
    1. thru 16.
-Any options that would work for box_style( config ).
+Any options that would work for box( config ).
    17.  thru 21.
 Any option that would work for a child.
    22.  display:     "flow" | "flex" | "grid"